taunsquared/taunsquared.github.io/_pages/about-me.md

  - Co-wrote and choreographed an original musical called [Hack, Punt, Tool](https://hackpunttool.com/).
 You can watch the [2017 production on YouTube](https://youtu.be/IPpqXyo4jhM);

- - Created an interactive aquarium exhibit that collected neuroscience data from over 24,000 visitors;
+ - Created [Surprising Minds](https://everymind.github.io/SurprisingMinds/), an interactive aquarium exhibit that collected neuroscience data from over 24,000 visitors;

  - Self-published a YA sci-fi graphic novel called [_The First VIRS_](/VIRS).